 Sister Susanna joined the staff at St Paul's in September of 2016 Director of Children's Ministry.
 A former educator with 21 years in the public School system, Sister Susanna has an infectious love for the Church and the Children of our community.
 Love first, developed by Colette Potts is the focus for Children's Ministry this year as we commit to fostering love and kindness by growing intergenerational relationships and outreach projects that develop a commitment to caring that resonates throughout our Church and beyond.

 Christine was born and raised in Meadville, Pennsylvania.
 She came to Nantucket with her husband, Paul, in 2000.
 Paul had been coming to Nantucket since he was a boy and thought of the island as home.
 Christine immediately fell in love with the island, and they decided to stay and raise a family here.
 The Bornemans started coming to St. Paul's Church in 2008.
 Christine began helping with St. Paul's Church School.
 After having her first child, Elizabeth, she ran a licensed childcare in her home for eight years.
-Christine and Paul have been married for more than 15 years [were married in 2002] and have three beautiful daughters: Elizabeth Abigail, and Katherine.
+Christine and Paul were married in 2002.
+They have three beautiful daughters: Elizabeth Abigail, and Katherine.
 All three of their girls are in school full-time, giving Christine the chance to get back to the workplace.
 St. Paul's Church is the perfect match for Christine and her family.